 Sherrill, K.J.
 (2020).
-Clinical judgment and next generation NCLEX®-A positive direction for nursing education.
-Teaching and learning in Nursing, 15(1), 82-85.
+Clinical judgment and next generation NCLEX®-A positive

 Timby, B. K. (2020).
 Fundamental Nursing Skills and Concepts.
 Lippincott Williams & Wilkins.
 Philadelphia.

 CONCEPTUAL FRAMEWORK

 The theoretical conceptual framework for the Vocational Nursing Program is Tanner's Clinical Judgement Model.
 This model directly aligns with the historical nursing process and allows for transition to clinical judgment that is more closely related to how nurses in practice actually think.
 This model provides a foundation for students to make the best possible decisions about client care.
 We have combined the Tanner's Clinical Judgement Model to NCSBN's Clinical Judgment Measurement Model.
 Didactic and clinical experiences are aimed at improving student clinical reasoning and clinical judgment through the use of unfolding case studies, clinical simulated experience models, and new test items proposed to enhance the student's ability critically think.